Ruaha Carnivore Project

 Initiatives such as predator-proofing enclosures and placement of specialised livestock guarding dogs, as well as the work of the Lion Defenders, have significantly reduced both attacks and carnivore killings.

 However, people will never want to keep wildlife around just because the risks have been reduced.
-For long-term conservation - and for the welfare of local communities - it is vital that wildlife becomes a true asset to the people who love alongside it.
+For long-term conservation - and for the welfare of local communities - it is vital that wildlife becomes a true asset to the people who live alongside it.

 It is also vital that any community benefit initiatives actually address the needs and wants of the relevant people, and that people recognise that it is the wildlife (rather than the project) which is generating these benefits.
 To determine the best benefit initiatives, we had the villagers vote at community meetings, and they selected three top priorities: